Tyrn/wei/the-insider-en.typ

      In a month, Bemish arrived at Assalah accompanied by a large retinue of investors.
-Shavash organized a  brilliant reception for them  in  a  temple complex located about twenty  kilometers away from the spaceport - the Black Valley.
+Shavash organized a  brilliant reception for them  in  a  temple complex located about twenty  kilometers away from the spaceport---the Black Valley.

      About two  and  half thousand years ago, one  would have found there  a wonderful Temple of Isii-ratouph,  who  was depicted  then not as a squirrel but rather as a webbed snake and was considered to be not a woman but a man.
-Nothing was left from  the old temple besides the  huge columns - and  right around here, about a kilometer away, the  sacred gardens began  with chapels strewn here and there.
+Nothing was left from  the old temple besides the  huge columns---and  right around here, about a kilometer away, the  sacred gardens began  with chapels strewn here and there.